Skip to main content Skip to search Skip to main navigation

 YAKINIKU

-"Yakiniku" is the Japanese form of barbecuing.
+"Yakiniku" is the Japanese style of barbecuing.
 Bite-sized, thinly sliced pieces of beef, pork and other meats are cooked on grills over a charcoal flame and then dipped in a seasoning sauce.

 LEMONS